History of Persian domes: Sasanian Empire

-Islamic period

 Early Islamic period

 The earliest known Islamic domes in Persia, such as the Great Mosque of Qom (878) and the tomb of Muhammed b.
 Musa (976), seem to have continued the rounded Sasanian form.

 Domed mausoleums contributed greatly to the development and spread of the dome in Persia early in the Islamic period.
 By the 10th century, domed tombs had been built for Abbasid caliphs and Shiite martyrs.
 Pilgrimage to these sites may have helped to spread the form.
 The earliest surviving example in Islamic architecture, the Qubbat-al Sulaibiya, was an octagonal structure with a central dome on a drum built around 892 in Samarra on the Tigris.
+The mausoleum of Ali in Najaf, built by the Hamdanid governor of Mosul before 930, had a high dome supported by columns and had entrances on all sides.
+Reportedly, Buyid dynasty kings built high domes over their tombs and the tombs of minor princes had lower domes.

 Free-standing domed pavilions are known from Shiraz and Bukhara in the tenth century.
+An octagonal domed pavilion built in 999 under the Buyid dynasty was later incorporated into the Jameh Mosque of Natanz.
+The original free-standing structure was a central dome on eight piers surrounding by a vaulted ambulatory on eight outer round columns, open on all sides.
+A sixteen-sided zone of transition was used below the dome.
+The southern half of the dome is made of stone, indicating repairs after a partial collapse.
+The date of the original construction was included in a brick inscription band just below the dome, making it the earliest dated dome in central Iran.
+The ambulatory may have been for circumambulation, suggesting that the structure was a shrine to a descendant of the Prophet, or Imamzadeh.

-The Samanid Mausoleum in Transoxiana dates to no later than 943 and is the first to have squinches create a regular octagon as a base for the dome, which then became the standard practice.
+In the 10th century, domed mausoleums of the domed square type became popular in the Transoxiana region.
+The Ismail Samanid mausoleum in Bukhara was designed according to the geometric principles of mathematicians al-Khorezmi, al-Fargani, and Ibn-Sino.
+It dates to no later than 943 and is the first to have squinches create a regular octagon as a base for the dome, which then became the standard practice.
 The Arab-Ata Mausoleum, also in Transoxiana, may be dated to 977–78 and uses muqarnas between the squinches for a more unified transition to the dome.

 Cylindrical or polygonal plan tower tombs with conical roofs over domes also exist beginning in the 11th century.
 The earliest example is the Gonbad-e Qabus tower tomb, 57 meters high and spanning 9.7 meters, which was built in 1007.
+Although no burial has been found at the site, the Ziyarid ruler was purported by a 16th-century Arab historian to have been in a glass coffin suspended by chains from the ceiling, which corresponds to Buyid burial customs described in the 14th century.